 - The POP (People Obtaining Prosperity) program provides full tuition assistance and additional support services to make obtaining an education at Southeast Community College feasible for low-income individuals.
 POP participants can identify a new career path or expand existing job skills to improve their employment and wage.

-- The Center's TRADE (Tackling Recidivism And Developing Employability) program, funded through a grant from the State of Nebraska Department of Corrections, provides education, training and assistance to current and formerly incarcerated individuals.
+- The Center's Opening Doors (formerly TRADE) community reentry program, funded through a grant from the State of Nebraska Department of Corrections, provides education, training and assistance to current and formerly incarcerated individuals.
 The program's hands-on training and mentorship ensure participants have the knowledge and skills necessary to successfully reenter the community and secure employment.

 The Center actively advocates for regulations and legislation to remove the barriers that trap people in the cycle of poverty.
 We are dedicated to the fight against poverty in our community and will continue to provide basic needs and educational and training opportunities for low-income families until there is no longer a need.